Skip to main content

-The My Account page in your Tapcart app gives customers access to their order history and subscription management.
+The My Account page in your Tapcart app gives customers access to their order history and subscription management when applicable.
 This guide covers what's available out of the box, known limitations, and how to configure the best experience for your customers.

 Order History